 To help keep things clean there a few easy maintenance steps you can take both after each load and weekly (and also including a monthly full cleaning).
 For all the details of washing machine maintenance, please read:

 Your dryer also needs to be maintained.
-In doing so you can save $$$ by being able to dry items more efficiently.
+Not only does it save $$$ by being able to dry items more efficiently it’s a fire hazard if you don’t.
 For all the details, check out my post: